PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

    :start-at: needs_external_needs = [
    :end-at: ]

-Needs are imported from the project, marked as `external`, and can be used as created in this project.
+Needs are read from the other project, marked as `external`, and can be used as they would be created within this project.
 You can find filters, which use the imported needs in all following reports.

 needimport
 ==========

+Yo can even import the needs from another project, but the needs are rendered within your project.
 An example of the usage of needimport can be found under :ref:`Sphinx-Needs: Import Needs <sphinx_import_needs>`.